KartoffelCheetah/personal-website-001/README.md

 I uploaded my first website so you can have a look at it or do what you want with it.
 Feel free to use it for your own website if you like.
 I already added some images as placeholders.

 Please note that the server is set in development mode.
-Not ready for production!
+Do not run it directly in production environment.
 This is intentional, because it is likely that future users will first want to develop.
-**Before going into production please switch to production mode!**
+**Before going into production please switch to production mode!
+Or (better) use some production ready WSGI server on top like described below.**

 ## Dependencies: